twist-numerical/matslise/doc/source/index.rst

 This package is still in it's infancy and under active development.
 So naturally it will not be perfect.
-When you have questions about the software, come across bugs or have suggestions for imrovements, you can always contact us:
+When you have questions about the software, come across bugs or have suggestions for improvements, you can always contact us:

 | Toon Baeyens